The ESP8266 from Espressif was probably the most widely used microcontroller in non-Arduino projects at one time.

 ESP8266 Pro

-The Pro version of ESP8266 appears to be merely a marketing gag and refers to a different board layout.
-Its most visible “advantages* are a ceramic antenna instead of the simple PCB antenna and more memory: most ESP8266 Pro come with 16MB instead of 4MB memory (but watch out, some feature just 8MB or just 4MB).
+The Pro version of ESP8266 never gained traction.
+Its most visible “advantage” was a ceramic antenna instead of the simple PCB antenna and more memory: most ESP8266 Pro came with 16MB instead of 4MB memory (some just 8MB or even 4MB).

 Slow Website?